Lightstreamer/Lightstreamer-kafka-connector/README.md

 _Mandatory_.
 The `adapter_class` tag, specified inside the _metadata_provider_ block, defines the Java class name of the Metadata Adapter.

-The factory value is set to `com.lightstreamer.kafka.adapters.pub.KafkaConnectorMetadataAdapter`, which implements the internal business of Kafka Connector.
+The factory value is set to `com.lightstreamer.kafka.adapters.pub.KafkaConnectorMetadataAdapter`, which implements the internal business of the Kafka Connector.

 It is possible to provide a custom implementation by extending this class: just package your new class in a jar file and deploy it along with all required dependencies into the `LS_HOME/adapters/lightstreamer-kafka-connector-<version>/lib` folder.